cwcloudtech/ansible-wordpress/README.md

 Ansible role for installing wordpress instance based on docker containers (you'll have to install docker and docker-compose first).

+This role is used by our WPaaS (Wordpress as a service) offer: https://wpaas.comwork.io

 ## Table of content

 [[_TOC_]]